patternfly/patternfly-ai-coding/README.md

 # PatternFly AI Coding Support

 ## Who is this for?
-This repository is for developers and AI agents who want to build PatternFly applications using the latest best practices, with AI assistance (Cursor, Copilot, ChatGPT, etc.).
+This repository is for individuals and AI agents who want to prototype PatternFly applications using the latest best practices, with AI assistance (Cursor, Copilot, ChatGPT, etc.).

 ## Quick Start (TL;DR)
 1. **Clone or copy this repo (or at least the `documentation/` directory and `.cursor/rules/` files) into your project.**